Citrix SD-WAN Diagnostics utilities provide the following options to test and investigate connectivity issues:

 Active bandwidth testing enables you the ability to issue an instant path bandwidth test through public internet WAN link, or to schedule public internet WAN link bandwidth testing to be completed at specific times on a recurring basis.

 The Path Bandwidth feature is useful for demonstrating how much bandwidth is available between two locations during new and existing installations.
-Also for testing paths to determine the outcome of setting and confirmation changes, such as adjusting DSCP tag settings or bandwidth Permitted Rates.
+The values from the Path Bandwidth indicate maximum possible bandwidth.
+For an accurate allowed bandwidth, navigate to Configuration > System Maintenance > Diagnostics > Site Diagnostics > Bandwidth Test.
 For more information, see Active Bandwidth Testing.

 The System Info page provides the system information, ethernet ports detail, and license status.